sumayya786786/apple_support_analytics_repository/README.md

 python run_all.py --input data/apple_support_survey_data.xlsx
 ```

-The workbook is intentionally excluded.
 Place the anonymised `Responses` worksheet at `data/apple_support_survey_data.xlsx`.
 The pipeline verifies the schema and SHA-256 checksum, never overwrites the input, and writes aggregate results to `outputs/`.

 ## Complete analytical coverage